swiftycloud/swifty-infrastructure/README.md

 ## Swifty setup with Ansible

 ### Create VMs
 You need at least two virtual machines (or physical) with 4vCPU, 8GB of RAM and 50GB of storage.
-Please use Ubuntu 18.04 as OS.
+Please use Ubuntu 18.04.

 ### Clone swifty-infrastructure project